ysheth98-beep1234/Calorie-Tracker/README.md

 ## API Configuration

-The OpenAI API key is configured in `server.js`.
-For production use, it's recommended to:
+The OpenAI API key is stored securely in a `.env` file (which is gitignored):
-- Store the API key in an environment variable: `OPENAI_API_KEY`
+- The API key is loaded from the `OPENAI_API_KEY` environment variable
+- The `.env` file contains your API key and is not committed to version control
+- A `.env.example` file is provided as a template for other developers
-- The server will automatically use the environment variable if available
+- The server will exit with an error if the API key is not found

+**Security Note:** Never commit your `.env` file to version control.
+It's already in `.gitignore`.

 ## Future Enhancements